 ## 0.02768711 0.01033986

-The ATE tells us the average increase in breakdown probability from being on First Shift.
+The ATE tells us the average increase in breakdown probability from being on First Shift --- the same quantity the logistic regression estimated, now estimated non-parametrically.
 Before trusting these estimates, we check a key assumption: positivity (also called overlap).
 Every machine type needs to appear on both shifts often enough for the forest to compare treated and untreated observations.
-We check this via the estimated propensity score --- the probability of being assigned to First Shift given covariates.
+We check this via the estimated propensity score - the probability of being assigned to First Shift given covariates.

 tibble(propensity = cf$W.hat) |>